 The non-profits studied frequently organized debates and conferences on racism, inviting academics or well-known activists.
 They also held many training sessions to learn more about the antidiscrimination legal framework.
 These forms of cognitive mobilizations have sometimes led to the production of videos, exhibitions or comic strips.
+For associations specifically targeting young people, these activities were frequently linked to recreational practices, with the interweaving of working-class forms of sociability related to urban cultures.
 These actions aim to raise awareness of discrimination.
-Faced with the misrecognition of racial issues by institutions (Thompson, Simon and Majid Yar, 2011), the solution, in the eyes of many activist, is therefore to carry out "popular education" and empowerment projects (Eliasoph, 2010).
+Faced with the misrecognition of racial issues by institutions (Thompson, Simon and Majid Yar, 2011), the solution, in the eyes of many activist, is to carry out "popular education" and empowerment projects (Eliasoph, 2010).
 To illustrate the forms taken by this tactical repertoire, we can look more closely at the city of Roubaix, one of the sites of this research.